Seanico25/road_requests_exercise/Seanico25.md

 ## WebPage Understanding

 * A list of items on the collection "Cities-and-Towns is diplayed with an image and text with a title and a short description on the right hand side of the page so the person viewing can qickly see what they are viewing.
 * On your screen the viewer its a list of data types you can use to search up such as: online format and original format, etc you name it they will find it.
-In the JSON format you the viewer can access multiple pages with up to 25 pages .
+In the JSON format you the viewer can access multiple pages with up to 25 links .

 ## Command-line View